art.grabowski@uj.edu.pl

 Grabowski has also lectured on modern literature and theatre at universities in Chicago, Seattle, Buffalo, and New Delhi.
 Additionally, he teaches creative writing and he has conducted theatre workshops in Poland, Italy, United States, India and Georgia.
 He is the head of the postgraduate creative writing program at his university.
 He has received scholarships from: the Fulbright Foundation, the Kosciuszko Foundation, the European Commission, the Polish Ministry of Culture and Baltic Centre, Visby.

-Artur and his wife and daughter are all natives and permanent residents of Krakow.
-Artur’s peripatetic inclinations have led him to spend several months in London and almost a year in Rome, over three years in the USA, and almost half a year in India.
+Artur is permanent resident of Krakow.
+His peripatetic inclinations have led him to spend several months in London and almost a year in Rome, three years in the USA, and almost half a year in India.
+He still travels a lot...

 Grabowski is the author of seven collections of poems: